RicardoRamirezR/blade-nav.nvim/README.md

     - `View::make('name')`
     - `view('name')`

-And the list of files will appear, and with the magic of cmp the list if fitered while you write
+And the list of files will appear, and with the magic of completion the list if fitered while you write.
+For coq, `coq_settings.match.max_results` limits the result shown.

 ## Configuration